bhmj/classico_layout/README.md

 The number of tiles on a pallet can be different between manufacturers.
 Here's an example of one layer of tiles on a pallet:
 ![pallet layer](./img/classico_pallet.jpg)

-Also, the pavement can consist of tiles of different color so we need to mix them is a proper ratio.
+Also, the pavement can consist of tiles of different color so we need to mix them in a proper ratio.

 The task is to layout tiles within a given pavement width so that the remainder of tiles is minimum.